jvcasillas/mybib/README.md

 <img src="README_files/figure-gfm/citation-history-1.png" width="768" />

-It looks like 2017 was my best year for getting cited.
+It looks like 2019 is now my best year for getting cited.

 Let’s plot this in comparison to MS.